A tire is a relatively simple rubber component – in theory, at least.

 Conclusion: Tire Sidewall Damage

 In summary, damage to a tire sidewall can be catastrophic.
-Don’t take any unnecessary risks!
+Don’t take any needless risks!